panzerdp/dmitripavlutin.com/content/posts/123-javascript-queue/index.md

 ## 4. Summary

-The queue data structure is a type of First Input First Output (FIFO): the earliest enqeued item is the earlies to dequeue.
+The queue data structure is a type of First Input First Output (FIFO): the earliest enqueued item is the earlies to dequeue.

 The queue has 2 main operations: enqueue and dequeue.
-Additionally queues can have helper operations like peek and length.
+Additionally, queues can have helper operations like peek and length.

 All queue operations have to be performed in constant time `O(1)`.